Kruize Pinkins

-Kruize Alshaude Zah-Kee Pinkins (born January 25, 1993) is an American professional basketball player who plays for Scafati Basket of the Lega Basket Serie A.
+Kruize Alshaude Zah-Kee Pinkins (born January 25, 1993) is an American professional basketball player for Treviso Basket of the Lega Basket Serie A (LBA).

 High school and college career

 Pinkins started his basketball career when he played for the team of the high school he attended, the Marianna High School.
-He then played in the following years, between 2011 and 2015, at the universities of Chipola College and later played in San Francisco Dons's basketball team.
+He then played in the following years, between 2011 and 2015, at the universities of Chipola College and later played in San Francisco Dons's basketball team Where he averaged 13 points and 6 rebounds through two seasons.

 Professional career

-After playing 32 games for the French team Limoges CSP, on July 9, 2022 Pinkins signed for Scafati Basket of the Italian Lega Basket Serie A. He made his debut with the team on October 2, 2022, when he scored 11 points and got 11 rebounds in 1 minutes in a loss against Reyer Venezia.
+After playing 32 games for the French team Limoges CSP, on July 9, 2022 Pinkins signed for Scafati Basket of the Italian Lega Basket Serie A. He made his debut with the team on October 2, 2022, when he scored 11 points and got 11 rebounds in 10 minutes in a loss against Reyer Venezia.
+In June 2025, he moved to Treviso Basket.

+On June 22, 2025, he signed with Treviso Basket of the Lega Basket Serie A (LBA).